 - What is the size of the sample?

 Once you are sure about the relevant population, the next step is to find a base for your sample.
 Determining the appropriate sample size depends on a lot of factors including cost, questions that can be asked, time in hand and so on.
 Larger the size of the sample, lower is the error in accuracy.
 Companies that have a larger marketing budget tends to gain a bigger foothold here although that’s not necessarily the norm.

 If you go with the traditional form of collecting data like face-to-face interviews, telephone conversations and so on, it takes away a lot of time for you.
-Taking the help of an online survey tool like Survey Sparrow for the marketing research process can make all the difference in getting results in a short span of time without much of a difficulty.
+Taking the help of an online survey tool like Survey Sparrow can make all the difference in getting results in a short span of time without much of a difficulty.

 When collecting data, use different kinds of question types like multiple choice questions, one and many answer questions, and so on.
 Use both open-ended and closed-ended questions to get different types of perspectives.

 After you have gathered all the information, the next step is to analyze the data.
 The easiest way to glean some information is to look for patterns.
 If there are patterns that you can find based on the responses that you get from the people, then it means that there are a lot of people who have faced the same difficulty.